How You Can Fix Root Rot in Aloe Vera

 Place the planter of your newly potted or repotted aloe vera plant in a spot where it can get bright and direct sunlight for 8-10 hours a day.
 Make sure the spot has a moderate humidity level with a consistently warm temperature.
 Maintain the growing temperature between 55° to 80° F for the healthy roots.

 Plant rotation is another smart move to keep your aloe vera plant away from the grasp of root rot.
-Sometimes, keeping your plant at the same spot same year could cause some unhealthy circumstances.
-Try to change the spot of the planter every year considerately.
+Sometimes, keeping your plant in the same spot the same year could cause some unhealthy circumstances.
+Try to change the spot of the planter every year considerably.

 Apart from these hacks, you should give your plant a regular visit frequently just to stay updated.
 This way you can keep an eye on any type of pest or fungi infestation and at the same time catch the signs of root rot at its firstest sign.
 Proper and consistent validation of your growing aloe vera plant will also reward you with a successful planting experience at the end.